 Those applying for student loans complete their Student Finance application forms and will make their applications for accommodation at their chosen institutions.

 Summer Term

 A Level examinations take place.
 Examination results are published in August.
-For any individual who has not met the required grades, in-school support is given and the 'Clearing' process begins.
+For any individual who has not met the required grades, the 'Clearing' process begins.
 Post A Level applications will commence in September.

 DAILY LIFE

 SCHOOL DAY